-STAFF REPORT FOR May 20, 2009 CPA2007-49 PAGE 10 OF 25 POLICY 17.1.5: Clustering of residential development is allowed in the Buckingham Rural Community Preserve only with requires residential planned development (RPD) zoning.
+POLICY 17.1.5: Clustering of residential development is allowed in the Buckingham Community only with residential planned development (RPD) zoning.
 In no case will clustered developments exceed the overall density of 1 unit per buildable acre.
-Density in clustered developments will be based on buildable upland acreage. and Dwelling units must be moved located away from the property boundaries.
+Density in clustered developments will be based on buildable acreage and be moved away from the property boundaries.
 No additional commercial space will be granted, regardless of clustered development.
-Clustering of residential development is achieved by limiting the areas of property available for residential homesites limited in the following fashion:
+Clustering of residential development is achieved by limiting the areas of property available for residential homesites in the following fashion:

-- 1) Homesites Buildings must be no less than setback 100 feet away from the RPD boundary. - 2) The RPD must have a minimum of 10 acres in order to cluster homesites.
+- 1) Homesites must be no less than 100 feet away from the RPD boundary. - 2) The RPD must have a minimum of 10 acres in order to cluster homesites.

-This policy also affects one approximately 95 acre tract of land and has Bert J. Harris implications as submitted.
-Policy 17.1.2 restricts commercial uses to specific areas in the Rural Community Preserve and Policy 17.1.3 requires a minimum lot size of 43,560 square feet (one acre) so the language that staff struck through does not affect the Rural Community Preserve.
-The struck through language only affects the areas that are outside of the Rural Community Preserve, but are located in the Buckingham Planning Community and with the adoption of this amendment, as proposed, will be located in the Buckingham Planning area.
+This policy directly affects one 95 acre tract of land, and has Bert J. Harris implications as proposed by the applicant.
+Policy 17.1.2 restricts commercial uses to specific areas in the Rural Community Preserve and Policy 17.1.3 requires a minimum lot size of 43,560 square feet (one acre).
+The language that staff struck through does not affect the Rural Community Preserve.
+The struck through language only affects the areas that are outside of the Rural Community Preserve, but are currently located in the Buckingham Planning Community and with the adoption of this amendment, as proposed, will be located in the Buckingham Planning area.
 Staff does not recommend expanding the Buckingham planning area.
+Staff recommends transmittal of the revised policy below.